acaranta/docker-backuper/README.md

 * add a way to timestamp the tar files and let the user choose different restore points ?
 * add a check to stop the backup if the container has no volumes !
 * add a few other checks and maybe errors interceptions to clean temp containers
+* Review all the metadata parameters that still needs to be restored :
+** ro or rw volumes
+** ...

 ##DISCLAIMER
 Please TEST your backup/restore procedure, your data, etc ... this is provided as-is and does not garantee anything ! ;)